In Africa, cancer is 60% deadlier than malaria—and without action, the continent’s cancer burden is projected to get worse.

-“Should current trends continue, Africa’s cancer burden is projected to reach an alarming 1.4 million new cases and 1 million deaths by 2030,”says BIO Ventures for Global Health (BVGH), a non-profit founded by BIO to advance global health in developing nations.
+“Should current trends continue, Africa’s cancer burden is projected to reach an alarming 1.4 million new cases and 1 million deaths by 2030,” says BIO Ventures for Global Health (BVGH), a non-profit founded by the Biotechnology Innovation Organization (BIO) to advance global health in developing nations.

 More than 20% of African countries have no access to cancer treatments at all; even in countries with access, it’s “limited and sporadic.”
-There’s also poor diagnostic capacity, a shortage of trained oncologists and clinicians, and minimal clinical trials across the continent, Jennifer Dent, President and CEO of BVGH, told Good Day BIO—and as a result, late diagnosis is common.
+There’s also poor diagnostic capacity, a shortage of trained oncologists and clinicians, and minimal clinical trials across the continent, says Jennifer Dent, President and CEO of BVGH.
+As a result, late diagnosis is common.

 BVGH partners with African governments, health care leaders, and hospitals to determine a country’s specific needs—then helps the country access drugs, clinical trials, screening, train the workforce and raise awareness in a sustainable, scalable way.

 Raising awareness of the importance of early detection is a critical piece of the puzzle.
 For example, cervical cancer is the second most common in Africa—and deadliest in Rwanda.
 But it doesn’t need to be deadly if detected early.